umarpatel23/CS-278-Final-Project/README.md

 Created by Umar Patel.

-User testing and feedback conducted by Avidesh Marajh and Ishita Mangla
+User testing and feedback conducted by Avidesh Marajh and Ishita Mangla.

 As part of CS 278 - Spr 2024